It’s ‘Azad’ – ‘Free‘.

 Because there is a huge disconnect between AJK and its one million strong UK Diaspora.

-Some of these youngsters don’t feel British because of racism, and you won’t see them flying the Union Jack.
-Ironically, having accrued no tangible benefits from Pakistan, all the while they have accrued real material benefits from Britain, they still feel the urge to fly the Pakistani flag.
+Some of these youngsters don’t feel British because of racism, so you won’t see them flying the Union Jack.
+Ironically, having accrued no tangible benefits from Pakistan, all the while they have accrued real material benefits from Britain, they still feel the urge to fly the Pakistani flag on Eid.

 And despite this, the leaders of Pakistan tell the whole world that ‘Azad’ Kashmir is separate from Pakistan.
 And not because the people of ‘Azad’ Kashmir want to be separate from Pakistan – if they did, why would so many of their children be flying Pakistani flags in British cities, as so many in AJK are now switching to the AJK flag?
 It’s because Pakistan insists that ‘Azad’ Kashmir is a separate territory from its own, and on the day Pakistan finally liberates the Valley of Kashmir – and cows start flying – it will then give the peoples of this diverse State a vote.